Seltaeb: Maximus Enterprises

-Epstein, in 1967, launched Maximus Enterprises Ltd., to try to capitalise on the merchandising boom, but as so many companies had withdrawn their interest in the wake of the Seltaeb fiasco, and Lennon had angered America's bible belt with his remark suggesting that the Beatles were "more popular than Jesus", the opportunity had passed.
-Epstein feared that the Beatles would not renew their contracts with him—due to expire in the Autumn of 1967—if they discovered the truth about Seltaeb.
+Epstein, in 1967, launched Maximus Enterprises Ltd., to try to capitalise on the merchandising boom, but as so many companies had withdrawn their interest in the wake of the Seltaeb fiasco, and John Lennon had angered many people in America's Bible Belt with his remark that the Beatles were "more popular than Jesus", the opportunity had passed.
+Epstein feared that the Beatles would not renew their contracts with him—due to expire in the autumn of 1967—if they discovered the truth about Seltaeb.
 Epstein's problems with Seltaeb would remain with him until his death on 27 August 1967, from what was ruled an accidental overdose of a prescribed drug.
 Many investors had also missed out on massive profits following the cancelling of contracts, and Byrne would later claim of having received two mysterious phone calls foretelling of Epstein's death.
 Jacobs was found hanged in his garage on 15 December 1968.
 Days before his death Jacobs had asked for police protection, telling a private detective, "I'm in terrible trouble, they're all after me," and going on to list six well-known showbusiness people.
 Byrne retired to the Bahamas on his yacht, later moving to the Trowbridge area of Wiltshire.

 Aftermath

-At the time, very few managers of pop groups knew about the income music merchandising could generate, as very few artists survived long enough in the pop domain to be a viable investment.
-As far as Epstein was concerned it was merely good public relations, and any revenue that arose from the sale of Beatles-endorsed products was regarded as merely extra money that supplemented the Beatles' individual incomes from live performances and record sales.
-Epstein had not recognised an industry which had grossed $20 million for Elvis Presley in 1957 alone.
-Alistair Taylor (Epstein's assistant) later admitted that financial mistakes were made: "We did our best; some people have said it wasn't good enough.
+At the time, few managers of pop groups recognized the income potential of music merchandising, since so few artists remained popular long enough to justify such investment.
+For Brian Epstein, merchandising was simply a matter of good public relations, and any revenue generated from Beatles-branded products was seen only as a supplement to the band's earnings from live performances and record sales.
+He failed to recognize the scale of an industry that had already grossed $20 million for Elvis Presley in 1957 alone.
+According to Epstein's assistant, Alistair Taylor, financial mistakes were inevitable: "We did our best; some people have said it wasn't good enough.
 That's easy to say with 20/20 hindsight but remember that there were no rules.
 We were making it up as we went along."

-In United States, Epstein had met the well-known divorce lawyer, Nat Weiss, whom Epstein later asked to take over the merchandising affairs of the Beatles and NEMS.
-Weiss would later state, "The reality is that the Beatles never saw a penny out of the merchandising ...
+While in the United States, Epstein met prominent divorce lawyer Nat Weiss, later asking him to oversee the Beatles' and NEMS' merchandising affairs.
+Weiss would recall: "The reality is that the Beatles never saw a penny out of the merchandising ...
 Tens of millions of dollars went down the drain because of the way the whole thing was mishandled.
 Even after the judgement was vacated, you could smell the smoke from the ashes, that's how badly they had been burned."
-Beatles' memorabilia, licensed by Seltaeb, is still sold at Beatles' conventions and on the internet.

-Lennon said years later: "On the business end he [Epstein] ripped us off on the Seltaeb thing."
-McCartney also said: "He [Epstein] looked to his dad for business advice, and his dad knew how to run a furniture store in Liverpool."
+The Beatles themselves expressed regret.
+Lennon reflected: "On the business end he [Epstein] ripped us off on the Seltaeb thing."
+Paul McCartney similarly noted: "He [Epstein] looked to his dad for business advice, and his dad knew how to run a furniture store in Liverpool."